tweneboah/100-Days-Of-Coding/README.md

 ## HOW CAN I BECOME A FULLSTACK DEVELOPER
 Below are some of the tips that can make me a good developer
-- Taking my 100 days Codding seriously
+- Taking my 100 days Coding seriously
 - Constant practicing
 - Working with a team
 - Learn what I love